SerenityOS/serenity/Base/usr/share/man/man8/mount.md

 [`SystemServer`(7)](../man7/SystemServer.md).

 Otherwise, `mount` performs a single filesystem mount.
 Source should be a path to a file containing the filesystem image.
-Target, and fstype have the same meaning as in the [`mount`(2)](../man2/mount.md) syscall (if not specified, fstype defaults to `ext2`).
+Target and fstype have the same meaning as in the [`mount`(2)](../man2/mount.md) syscall (if not specified, fstype defaults to `ext2`).